JeffreyZhang1117/Cinematch-Search-Engine-A-Movie-Search-Website/README.md

 # TTDS Movie Search IR Project 2023
 This is a group project for the course [TTDS](https://www.inf.ed.ac.uk/teaching/courses/tts/) (Text Technologies for Data Science) at the University of Edinburgh.

-This system is created by 6 member teams: Xudong Zhang, Qiunan Wu, Tianrui Xiong, Huacheng Song, Richard Yuan, Hao Zhou
+This system is created by 6 member team: Xudong Zhang, Qiunan Wu, Tianrui Xiong, Huacheng Song, Richard Yuan and Hao Zhou

 The title of our project: **CineMatch**
 Now this websit run on google cloud platform (http://34.123.106.69:5000/)